TheOdinProject/curriculum/react/the_react_ecosystem/fetching_data_in_react.md

 This section contains helpful links to related content.
 It isn’t required, so consider it supplemental.

-- [TanStack Query documentation](https://tanstack.com/query/latest/docs/react/overview) is a library that handles all the necessary states and offers built-in support for major features, such as catching.
+- [TanStack Query documentation](https://tanstack.com/query/latest/docs/react/overview) is a library that handles all the necessary states and offers built-in support for major features, such as caching.